beflagrant/chatty/stimulus-reflex-experiments.md

 </div>
 ```

-If this syntax (`change->Message#create`) seems odd at first, it may grow on you.
+Stimulus Reflex inherits the quirky syntax (`change->Message#create`) from the Stimulus framework, adding in the `reflex:` innovation.
+If it seems odd at first, it may grow on you.
 The `change` sets the event on which to act, `Message` refers to the `MessageReflex` class we defined earlier, and `#create` marks the method to call on that reflex.
 By defining a reflex on the element, we can take advantage of the [client side callbacks](https://docs.stimulusreflex.com/lifecycle#client-side-reflex-callbacks) that StimulusReflex provides for all reflexes that have a corresponding (JavaScript) `Controller` in `app/javascript/controllers`.
 It would be nice to clear the input after creating the message, so we add the following:

 ```javascript
 // in app/javascript/controllers/message_controller.js